 Contact: Sandy Dixon, 571-225-1654, firstname.lastname@example.org

-Meets: Second Sunday of each month from 2 - 4 PM at the Fauquier County SPCA.
+Meets: Third Sunday of each month from 2 - 4 PM at local animal shelters and rescues.

-Focus: Club members learn about cat care, nutrition, socialization, and first aide while volunteering with the local animal shelter and feline adoption non-profits.
+Focus: Club members learn about cat care, nutrition, socialization, and first aide while volunteering with local animal shelters and feline adoption non-profits.
 This club is open to youth age 11 - 18.